IMAU-oceans/Climber/how_to_install_on_lorenz.md

     make check

 This checks if a linear solver works and should end with the line: 1 test passed

+You may get an error message (or similar to):

+    locale: Cannot set LC_CTYPE to default locale: No such file or directory

+Fix this by writing on the commandline:

+    LANG=en_US.utf8
+    LC_ALL=en_US.utf8
+    LC_CTYPE=en_US.utf8

 Ok now you are ready to build the Climber executable.
 Matteo Willeit and Alex Robinson from the Potsdam Institute for Climate Impact (PIK) advice to do this with the Intel compiler.
 We first need a so called Makefile containing all the compiler and library locations and settings.